 - 1. At the end of a lease term, if a lessee is not in default of its existing lease, and if the leasehold improvements satisfy maintenance and appearance standards approved by the Airport, a new standard form lease shall be granted to the lessee, subject to the following exceptions: - a.
-If the lease is located in an area needed for future Airport development as outlined in the AMP (please see Section X. Disposal of Improvements). - b.
+If the lease is located in an area needed for future Airport development as outlined in the AMP (see section X). - b.
 If the Airport determines that a shorter term is necessary or appropriate in accordance with the AMP, the ALP, and is in the best financial interest of the Airport, the Airport may elect to approve a new lease for less than the standard term then in effect for similar property use. - 2.
-At the expiration of the lease, the current Lessee shall have the option to execute a new lease under new lease provisions (as long as the lease complies with the exceptions stated in section VIII.A.1). - 3.
-A private hangar lessee may request the Airport to convert its lease to a commercial lease if the leasehold improvements meet the Airport's Minimum Standards for the proposed commercial activity.
+At the expiration of the lease, the current Lessee shall have the option to execute a new lease under new lease provisions so long as the lease complies with section VIII.A.1. - 3.
+A private hangar lessee may request the Airport to convert a private lease to a commercial lease if the leasehold improvements meet the Airport's Minimum Standards for the proposed commercial activity.
 If approved by the Airport Board, that parcel shall be converted to the commercial lease rate, rules and requirements of commercial tenants. - 4.
-A commercial hangar lessee may request the Airport to reconvert its lease to a private hangar lease if the lease was originally a private hangar and conforms with the AMP and ALP.
+A commercial hangar lessee may request the Airport to convert a commercial lease to a private hangar lease if the lease was originally a private hangar and conforms with the AMP and ALP.